PhwgNamTran/STM32H747I_DISCO/README.md

 This project is for my learning and hobby purpose

-Learning ARM Mirocontroller programing with bare metal
+Learn ARM-Based Mirocontroller programing with bare metal

 Hardware: STM32H747I-DISC0 Board